IanHeywood/oxkat/README.md

 7. Once all the jobs have completed then you can examine the products, and move on to the setup for the next steps in the same fashion.

 Please see the [setups README](setups/README.md) for more details.
 Most of the settings can be tuned via the [`config.py`](oxkat/config.py) file.
-Note that for use on a cluster you might have to load a `python3` module.
+Note that for use on a cluster you might have to load a `Python 3` module.
 On the ilifu/IDIA cluster this is achieved with:

    ```
    $ module load anaconda3